-Along the banks of Lowery Creek, reaching through the Jones Valley, and just down the road from the more known Wyoming Valley - home of Taliesin - our family farm is nestled in a sweet spot of the rolling hills of Southwest Wisconsin's Driftless Region.
+Along the banks of Lowery Creek which runs North through the Jones Valley, down into the Wyoming Valley - home of Taliesin - our family farm is nestled in a sweet spot of the rolling hills of Southwest Wisconsin's Driftless Region.
 Local old timer's know our farm as the old Stapleton and Kraemer Farms, but over the last 50 years, with passion and humility, the land is now known as the Cates Family Farm; transitioning now into the third and fourth generations.

 Dick Cates Sr. bought this farm from the Stapleton's in 1967 as a place for his kids to work - to learn the lessons of physical and manual labor.
-All of the Cates siblings spent their summers making hay, swimming in the ponds, drinking beer in the woods, and falling in love with this beautiful valley.
+All of the Cates siblings spent their summers making hay, riding horses, swimming in the ponds, drinking beer in the woods, and falling in love with this beautiful valley.